-The main purpose of the WTO is to resolve trade disputes between nations so that there is a reduced risk of international conflict resulting from trade issues.
+The primary purpose of the WTO is to resolve trade disputes between nations to reduce the risk of international conflict resulting from trade issues.
 As the primary interaction between states tends to be in the trade arena, the WTO seeks to alleviate pressures on international relations at this logical tension point.
-The WTO looks to liberalize trade generally and provide a reliable and consistent framework for trade and trade dispute resolution.
+The WTO generally looks to liberalize trade and provide a reliable and consistent framework for trade and dispute resolution.

 A link to a series of UN International Law presentations on the WTO is linked here:

 The critical elements of WTO Law can be summarized in four key concepts: